fluxninja/aperture/docs/content/introduction.md

 <!-- vale off -->

-To understand how Aperture interfaces with your application, take a look at [Architecture](/architecture/architecture.md) section.
+To understand how Aperture interfaces with your application, take a look at the [Architecture](/architecture/architecture.md) section.

 ```mdx-code-block